dsdiv0/WarhammerDictionary/README.md

 This is the quickest way to get started.

-    Go to the premade-dictionary folder in this repository.
+    Go to the PreMadeDicts folder in this repository.

-    Download the entire warhammer_dict folder to your computer.
+    Download the entire folder to your computer.

-    Open the file manager on your device and copy the warhammer_dict folder to the koreader/data/dict/ directory on your device.
+    Open the file manager on your device and copy the PreMadeDicts folder to the koreader/data/dict/ directory on your device.

 That's it!
 The dictionary is now installed.